PandaSekh/lepre/README.md

 - `emoji: string`
   The emoji itself.
 - `label: string`
-  Label of the emoji, used for accessibility reasons
+  Label of the emoji, used for accessibility reasons.
 - `counter?: number`
-  Number of times the emoji was selected (Optional)
+  Number of times the emoji was selected (Optional).

 * * *